-- Identify required data elements and develop systems to monitor ambulatory care EMRs for adverse events following vaccine administration.
+- Identify required data elements, and develop systems to monitor ambulatory care EMRs for adverse events following vaccine administration.
+(Achieved)

-- Distribute documentation and application software developed and refined in 1 and 2 that are portable to other ambulatory care settings and to other EMR systems.
+- Distribute documentation and application software developed and refined in the first two aims listed above that are portable to other ambulatory care settings and to other EMR systems.
+(Achieved)

-Preliminary data were collected from June 2006 through October 2009 on 715,000 patients.
-A total of 1.4 million vaccine doses (of 45 different vaccines) were given to 376,452 individuals.
-Of these doses, 35,570 possible reactions (2.6 percent of vaccinations) were identified.
-This is an average of 1.3 events per clinician per month.
-The team concluded that it is possible to automatically detect adverse events in defined ways, and to electronically report them to VAERS.
-Decision support functions can be repurposed, so that in addition to detecting reportable diseases, they can detect events that are related to vaccination, as potential vaccine adverse events.
+Impact and Findings: It is possible to automatically detect adverse events in defined ways, and to electronically report them to CDC?s VAERS.
+Decision support functions can be repurposed such that instead of detecting reportable diseases, they can detect events that are related to vaccination, as potential vaccine adverse events.